withastro/docs/src/pages/en/guides/cms/contentful.md

 - **A Contentful account and Contentful space**.
 If you don't have an account, you can [sign up](https://www.contentful.com/sign-up/) for a free account and create a new Contentful space.
 You can also use an existing space if you have one.

-- **Contentful credentials** - You can find the following credentials in your Contentful space dashboard **Settings > API keys**:
+- **Contentful credentials** - Find the following credentials in your Contentful space dashboard **Settings > API keys**:

-  - **Contentful space ID** - ID of your Contentful space.
+  - **Contentful space ID** - The ID of your Contentful space.
-  - **Contentful delivery access token** - Access token to consume _published_ content from your Contentful space.
+  - **Contentful delivery access token** - The access token to consume _published_ content from your Contentful space.
-  - **Contentful preview access token** - Access token to consume _unpublished_ content from your Contentful space.
+  - **Contentful preview access token** - The access token to consume _unpublished_ content from your Contentful space.

-## Adding Contentful to your Astro project
+## Integrating Contentful with Astro

 ### Setting up credentials